Auion/stpvis/README.md

 - Light purple dots are Config BPDUs
 - Tan dots are TCNs (topology change notification)
 - Purple ports are root ports.

+## dependencies and building

+`stpvis` depends on `raylib`, which can be downloaded [here](https://github.com/raysan5/raylib/releases/tag/5.5).
+If building raylib from source, the source tree just needs to be in a directory called raylib (and compiled, of course).

+If using the pre-built library...
+I dunno.
+It's probably not too complicated.